fiestajetsam/I-D/draft-gruessing-sdp-http/draft-gruessing-sdp-http.md

  : The key-field field is obsolete and MUST NOT be used.
 Implementations MUST discard the field if it is received.

-### Time Description

-All values within time description fields that represent wall time MUST be values shown as integers which represent NTP timestamps with second resolution.
-To facilitate ease of parsing, fields that are used to represet a time duration or offset as described in Section 5.10 of {{RFC8866}} MUST NOT use the compact version e.g "1h" instead of "3600".

 t
  : An OPTIONAL field containing the start and end times of the session, whose value is an inner-list containing two elements - the first being the wall time